Health Sciences Student Handbook

 Director, Academic Management: Dr. Mindy Haar, email@example.com

 The BS Health Sciences is offered by the Department of Interdisciplinary Health Sciences and we enthusiastically welcome you to this dynamic major!
-This program follows all NYIT policies and procedures and reinforces and expands on information found in the NYIT Undergraduate handbook.
+This program follows all NYIT policies and procedures and reinforces and expands on information found in the NYIT Student Handbook.

-The complete list of all courses needed to complete the degree can here found here.
+The list of all courses needed to complete the degree can be found on the program page.

 Students who are admitted as freshman are advised initially by the staff of the Advisement and Enrichment Center.
 After the first semester, they are then advised by a program advisor from our faculty.
 Students admitted as transfer students usually meet with a program advisor shortly after they are admitted.

 Advisement for the fall semester begins at the end of the previous March and advisement for the spring semester begins the previous November.
 You will receive an email about exact dates from both the registrar and our department.
 Appointments for advisement are made by contacting our department office at 516.686.3803, as the administrative assistant manages the schedule for all advisors.
 You may only register after an advisor has "opened" your ability to register, and this can only happen after an advisement appointment.
 Those seeing their advisor during the priority advisement period are able to register online beginning at their designated "priority time" which increases chances of getting into courses with limited capacity.

 You should prepare for your advisement appointment.
 Before you see your advisor:

 - Log into your Student Service HUB account.
 Click on the My Academic Progress tile and select Academic Progress in the menu.
 View the course requirements to take.

 - Print out the BS Health Sciences Semester Map and cross off what you've already taken.

 - Fill out an Advisement Preparation Form, with options for the upcoming semester.